NicolasBesson/BlinkyBike/readme.md

 Before starting some tools are required :

 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)
-* [Visual Studio Community 2013 with Update 5](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) or Visual Studio 2015 Community Edition
+* Visual Studio 2015 Community Edition (and other flavors)
 * [VisualMicro](http://www.visualmicro.com/) a Visual Studio plugin for Arduino development
 * USBTinyISP programer

-Install Visual Studio 2013/2015, and make sure to select the support for C++ (Visual C++) during installation.
+Install Visual Studio 2015, and make sure to select the support for C++ (Visual C++) during installation.

 Install the Arduino IDE application, and launch the application.
 You first need to add the support of the ATtiny familly as by default only Arduino based platforms are supported.
 From the File menu, select the Preferences submenu, and then find the “Additional Boards Manager URLs” field near the bottom of the dialog.
 Add the following url : https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json
 You can then validate and close the preferences dialog box.
 Then from the Tools menu you have to :